bingomanatee/rxjs-sqlite/README.md

 ### Database Retrieval Methods

-#### `getRxStorageSQLite.getLastDB(): Database` / `getRelationalRxStorageSQLite.getLastDB(): Database`

-Returns the most recently created SQLite database instance.
-This allows direct access to the underlying better-sqlite3 database for executing raw SQL queries.

-#### `getRxStorageSQLite.getDBByName(databaseName: string): Database` / `getRelationalRxStorageSQLite.getDBByName(databaseName: string): Database`
+#### `getRxStorageSQLite.getDBByName(nameOrDatabase: string | RxDatabase): Database` / `getRelationalRxStorageSQLite.getDBByName(nameOrDatabase: string | RxDatabase): Database`

-Returns a SQLite database instance by its name.
-This is useful when you have multiple RxDB databases and need to access a specific one.
+Returns a SQLite database instance by its name or from a database object.
+This method accepts either:
+- A string representing the database name
+- An RxDB database object from which the name will be extracted

+This flexible method makes it easy to get the underlying SQLite instance in various scenarios.

 #### `getRxStorageSQLite.getAvailableDatabases(): string[]` / `getRelationalRxStorageSQLite.getAvailableDatabases(): string[]`